sinar.htm

 rail clamp plastic insert, a Sinar made product, Mint, $35

 Sinar rail end wrench.
 This has a triangular hole in it that you may slip over the plastic end of a Sinar rail to gain a lot more leverage to remove a stuck extension rail.
-I sold this, but I can make another.
-A GLENNVIEW product, $125
+A GLENNVIEW product.
+I sold this, but I can make another. $125

 SINAR GROUND GLASS, FRESNEL LENSES, FOCUSING AIDS, etc.

-8X10" Sinar early P mostly plain ground glass, will fit Norma, has P swing/tilt axis lines, 8X10" and 18X24cm format lines and center lines, this early version is thicker and less likely to break than later versions, not for metering back, (2.85mm or .111" thick), New-old-stock, Mint-, $120
+8X10" Sinar early P mostly plain ground glass, will fit Norma, has P swing/tilt axis lines, 8X10" and 18X24cm format lines and center lines, this early version is thicker and less likely to break than later versions, not for metering back, (2.85mm or .111" thick), measures 210 X 255mm.
+New-old-stock, Mint-, $120

 Sinar replacement ground glass retaining clips, specially designed to retain the GG and to retain a Fresnel lens and allow that Fresnel lens to removed and replaced w/o the need for tools.
 These are for use with the 8X10 non-metering P/C/F back and the Norma back and a standard sized 8X10 Fresnel.
 They may also work with an 8X10 metering back and an appropriate sized Fresnel lens.
 These were not designed for use with 5X7 cameras or 4X5 cameras.
 New, old stock, set of 4 clips complete with 8 screws.
 The 8 screws alone could be worth the price to you. $35